digidem/comapeo-mobile/docs/BuildAndPublishingFlows.md

 ### Background

 This repo follows the develop/deploy git flow, where there are 2 main branches, `develop` and `deploy` which are used for keeping the production ready code and latest code seperate, but integrated.
 The `deploy` branch always reflects a production ready state, and is the code found in the apps being used by the general public.
 Any changes made to the `deploy` branch should be pushed out to the publicly released app.
-The `develop` branch reflects the codebase with the latest delivered devlopment changes which are slated for the upcoming release.
+The `develop` branch reflects the codebase with the latest delivered development changes which are slated for the upcoming release.
 Any new features that have not been released but are ready to be QA'd can be found in this branch.
 More about this flow can be found [here](https://nvie.com/posts/a-successful-git-branching-model/).

 We use [EAS](https://expo.dev/pricing) to build our app.
 There are different types of builds for several use cases